 A lot of people have a problem with taking things personally.
 However, doing so is really unnecessary and shows that more self-growth is needed.
-If you are aware that you take things personally, that is the first step of self-growth and learning how not to take things personally.
+If you are aware that you take many things to heart, that is the first step of self-growth and learning how not to take things so personally.
 You should congratulate yourself for winning half the battle, though there is more room for improvement.
-Here are some ways that you can stop taking things personally.
+Here are some ways that you can stop making many things personal.

-A way to not take things personally is to understand that, at the end of the day, it doesn’t really matter what happens or what anyone says or thinks of you.
-You have the power to take things personally or not to take things personally.
+A way to take simple things less personally is to understand that, at the end of the day, it doesn’t really matter what happens or what people think or say of you.
+You have the power to take something personally or to take it less personally.
 When you take things too personally, your mind is just tricking you into feeling bad.
 If you find that you frequently take things too personally, you have to do some soul searching and try to figure out why you are being bothered by things in that manner.

 Why Things Don’t Matter